SpareFoot/brite-api-php/README.md

-The official BriteVerify API Client for Ruby
+The official BriteVerify API Client for PHP

 # Usage